Stuycs-K/project03-final-09-metlitskyl-bellowsa-chenm/README.md

 Implementation of git:

 use diff to track changes from a base of an empty string.
+Implement [Myers diff algorithims](https://ably.com/blog/practical-guide-to-diff-algorithms) to track changes from a previous version (from a base of an empty string).

 Recurisvely track and find file names and track them for changes from a store cache in .diy